lingwhatics/lingwhatics.github.io/now.md

 permalink: /now/
 ---

-What am I up to these days?
-(2021-05-06)
+Updated 2021-09-10

-Where: Montreal
+## Where am I?

-What and Why:
+Montréal, QC

-- I am on parental leave for 19 weeks (paid leave is an amazing thing and worth fighting for).
+## What am I doing?

-- We get out walking every day and it is glorious (even when it is raining).
+- Enjoying the last couple days of my parental leave (19 weeks).
+The baby and I went on walks every day and had great weather almost every day. (paid leave is an amazing thing and worth fighting for).
 - French: reading, listening and watching.
 Also Spanish on duolingo to for now keep a step ahead of the baby.
-- Getting my covid-19 vaccine in a week!
+- I got my second dose of the Covid vaccine 2 months ago (on the original schedule I would have gotten it only 2 weeks ago.)

-What's Next:
+## What's Next?

-- Baby things
+- Return to work on Monday (September 13)
 - Learning to paint (I received watercolours and a large how to paint book for Christmas 2019).
-- Figuring out when travel will be possible to see family.
+- Looking forward to my sisters visiting near the end of October.

 Idea for this came from [Peter](https://ruk.ca/content/what-am-i-doing-now "What am I doing /now").